EmmaHarutyunyan/Tours_website/README.md

 This tour site offers an easy-to-use interface to explore, book, and learn about tours.

-Home Page: Shows tour names, prices, images, short descriptions, booking options, and a map for each tour.
+-Home Page: Shows tour names, prices, images, short descriptions, booking options, and a map for each tour.
-Tour Detail Page: Full descriptions and images for each tour.
+-Tour Detail Page: Full descriptions and images for each tour.
-Tours Page: A full list of tours with details.
+-Tours Page: A full list of tours with details.
-Gallery Page: Photos from different tours to give a quick look at what each tour offers.
+-Gallery Page: Photos from different tours to give a quick look at what each tour offers.
-Contact Page: Map and contact info.
+-Contact Page: Map and contact info.
-Login Page: Login with Google or username and password.
+-Login Page: Login with Google or username and password.
-Each page includes a search tool, language translator, and footer links to all site pages.
+-Each page includes a search tool, language translator, and footer links to all site pages.

 # Installation